boynux/boynux.github.com/_posts/2015-05-16-rake-pipeline-automation.md

 layout: post
 title: How to use Rake in build pipeline automation.
 excerpt: Rake is a powerful and easy to use task management written in Ruby.
 Let's see how we can use Rake in build pipelines.
-tags: Continues_Delivery Continues_Integration Rake Ruby
+tags: Continues_Delivery Continues_Integration Rake Ruby PHP
 category: Devops
 ---